Award-winning Author and Inspirational

 Her personal struggle became an inspiration for lasting health

-Michelle's authenticity and passion for healthy lifestyles stems from her own personal struggle with food and weight.
+Michelle's authenticity and passion for healthy lifestyles stems from her own personal struggle with food and negative body image.
 After years of chronic dieting, she resolved her own struggle with yo-yo dieting by developing a healthy, balanced approach to food, movement, and self-care.
 Her primary goal has been to inspire audiences to improve their health with her compassionate and constructive approach.

 Michelle is the founder and CEO of the proven Am I Hungry?® Mindful Eating Workshops that guide participants to eat mindfully and live a more active lifestyle.
 Am I Hungry?® received the Excellence in Patient Education Innovation Award and is available through corporate wellness programs, medical offices, hospitals, fitness centers, insurance companies, and community programs.
 She has trained and licensed over 350 Am I Hungry?® Mindful Eating Workshop Facilitators worldwide.

 As a physician, author, inspirational keynote speaker, and mindful eating workshop facilitator, Dr. May has shared her powerful and innovative approach to mindful eating and non-diet weight management with thousands of individuals, workshop participants, health care professionals, and organizations across the country and internationally (including the prestigious MDRT mainstage for an audience of 6500).
-Michelle earned the Certified Speaking Professional (CSP) designation from the National Speakers Association.
-Fewer than 10 percent of the speakers who belong to the Global Speakers Federation hold this professional designation.
+Michelle is a Certified Speaking Professional (CSP), the highest earned designation from the National Speakers Association.

 Michelle is the award-winning author of Eat What You Love, Love What You Eat: How To Break Your Eat-Repent-Repeat Cycle.
 (View a one minute Eat What You Love book trailer here.)
 Eat What You Love, Love What You Eat was awarded seven awards for publishing including Best Health Book, Best Body-Mind-Spirit Book, Best Nutrition Book, and Best Self-Help Book.
 TIME.com called Eat What You Love, Love What You Eat one of the Top 10 Notable New Diet Books for 2010 (though Dr. May insists that it is actually a how-not-to-diet book).
-Her latest books are Eat What You Love, Love What You Eat with Diabetes: A Mindful Eating Program for Thriving with Pre-diabetes or Diabetes and Am I Hungry?
-Mindful Eating Program for Bariatric Surgery.
+Her latest books are Eat What You Love, Love What You Eat with Diabetes: A Mindful Eating Program for Thriving with Prediabetes or Diabetes, Eat What You Love, Love What You Eat for Binge Eating: A Mindful Eating Program for Healing Your Relationship with Food and Your Body, and Am I Hungry?
+Mindful Eating for Bariatric Surgery.
 Her first book, Am I Hungry?
 What to Do When Diets Don't Work was the basis for the American Academy of Family Physicians' national wellness campaign, Americans in Motion.
 Michelle is also the co-author of 'H' is for Healthy, 'F' is for Fitness, and three other books that encourage healthy attitudes and behaviors in young children; over 325,000 copies have been requested for physicians' waiting rooms!

 She has been the featured expert on the Discovery Health Channel,Dr. Oz, and Oprah Radio and has been quoted in CNN Health, Fitness, Fox News Radio, Glamour, Health, Parade, Parents, Prevention, Self, Shape, TIME.com, USA Weekend, US News & World Report, Vim & Vigor, Washington Post, WebMD, Weight Watchers, Woman’s Day, Woman's World, and many more.
 Her personal story appears in Chicken Soup for the Dieter's Soul.
 As an expert in the cognitive-behavioral approach to weight management using mindful eating strategies, she advises corporations and organizations on a sustainable approach to nutrition, physical activity, and healthy lifestyles.